kabuki-framework/.github/README.md

-# .github
+# Welcome
-Kabuki Framework Overview
+This repository is a placeholder for all documentation for the Kabuki Framework Project